belenedgar/TunePad-Tutorials/under_the_sea.md

 # Step 3: Drum 2
 - Add a **Drum** cell to the project, select **Percussion Sounds**
+- This section is trying to add more dimension to the song by creating a fun and lively beat to play in the background
 - Copy the code below into the cell
 ```python
 for i in range(10):